Tamara Windau-Melmer © archive of the Melmers family

 What challenges do women in particular face in regard to their health and wellbeing, especially in developing countries?

-Women continue to die from preventable causes around the world, because they do not have access to functioning health facilities, to qualified health professionals, or to quality care.
-Although the effort to provide universal access to sexual and reproductive health is part of a shared global agenda, inequalities persist across and within countries with regard to the realization of these rights, the ability to obtain quality care, and equality of access.
+Women continue to die from preventable causes around the world.
+They do not have access to functioning health facilities, to qualified health professionals, or to quality care.
+Although the effort to provide universal access to sexual and reproductive health is part of a shared global agenda.
+Inequalities persist across and within countries with regard to the realization of these rights.
+The ability to obtain quality care, and equality of access.

 Many people misunderstand women’s sexual and reproductive health and rights SRHR as well as the concept of “investing in girls and women” and conceive it as some kind of anti-men movements, what do you think about that?